All Episodes

 And so this has been going on for some time.

-And we've always contended that Alaska owns the waterways, the navigable waterways and the submerged lands, because that's there are highways.
+And we've always contended that Alaska owns the waterways, the navigable waterways and the submerged lands, because there are highways.

-He was cited, so he went to court and he won.
+So he went to court and he won.

-So we said enough's enough.
+So we said, enough's enough.

 That's it.

-Um we are no longer going to allow this to happen.
+We are no longer going to allow this to happen.

 And not only that, but we are going to work with individual Alaskans if you do cite them, and we will bring the full force to the state of Alaska against your agencies.

-And so we basically said it's over, 62 years is over, the Supreme Court has ruled, and um we are going to work with our people in Alaska to protect them from the federal government.
+The Supreme Court has ruled, and we are going to work with our people in Alaska to protect them from the federal government.

-And that you'll help any Alaskan resident fight any federal violation tickets that they receive moving forward.
+So you're saying the land of Alaska belongs to the people of Alaska, not D.C., and that you'll help any Alaskan resident fight any federal violation tickets that they receive moving forward.

-And basically you're telling them, get the hell out of our state and don't tell us how to run our state.
+And basically, you're telling them, get the hell out of our state and don't tell us how to run our state.

-But Sean, you said something that was really important, I think is lost on a lot of folks, and that is this.
+But, Sean, you said something that was really important I think is lost on a lot of folks, and that is this.

 If the price of energy keeps going up, it really hurts the poorest of the poor.